Update cookies preferences

 Worcester Festival Choral Society is delighted to open its 2024-25 concert season with a stunning programme of much-loved choral and orchestral works by Wolfgang Amadeus Mozart and Gabriel Fauré - in this, the 100th anniversary year of Fauré's death.

-From the lively overture to Mozart’s opera The Magic Flute and the divine choral harmonies of his ... read more
+From the lively overture to Mozart’s opera The Magic Flute and the divine choral harmonies of his Solemn ... read more

 23rd of November, 2024